 33. Key people are those identified as being critical to the completion of key activities.
-This depends on people's key skills, knowledge and qualifications and whether these are available elsewhere in either council or from an outside source.
-BCPs will include lists of key members of staff and how the respective council will continue to provide the function they carry out.
+This depends on people's key skills, knowledge and qualifications and whether these are available elsewhere in the Council or from an outside source.
+BCPs will include lists of key members of staff and how the Council will continue to provide the function they carry out.
 BCPs also address a large scale absence scenario where insufficient staff are available to provide priority services.